-An internationally recognized expert on the history, art, and archaeology of Afghanistan, Nancy Hatch Dupree has dedicated the past 50 years to documenting and preserving Afghanistan's cultural heritage.
+An internationally recognized expert on the history, art, and archaeology of Afghanistan, Nancy Hatch Dupree (1929-2017) dedicated more than 50 years of her life to documenting and preserving Afghanistan's cultural heritage.
 Ms. Dupree arrived in Kabul in 1962.
 For the next 15 years, she and her late husband, Louis Dupree, a renowned archaeologist and scholar of Afghanistan's culture and history, traveled throughout Afghanistan, conducting archaeological excavations.

 Ms. Dupree wrote five guidebooks to Afghanistan (one of which became the inspiration for Tony Kushner's play Homebody/Kabul) covering all major archaeological and historic sites, as well as a well-known guide to the National Museum, which was the de facto illustrated catalogue of its rare and priceless collection.